 A new trait will not spread efficiently upon release within an existing population without a genetic bias of some kind.
-The driver is the medium of spread of the introduced phenotype-lack of CLas transmission.
+The driver is the medium of spread of the introduced phenotype--lack of CLas transmission.
 The drivers under investigation are viral, endosymbiont and chromosomal.

-- Viruses infecting psyllids were found by deep sequencing and bioinformatic analysis of small RNA libraries from over 30 diverse ACP collections from 18 locations around the world and the Diaphorina citri picorna-like virus (DCPLV) was selected for development into a recombinant vector system to be implemented for reverse genetics and to understand some of the biology of DCPLV. - A collection of 6 non-native Wolbachia isolines is currently being screened for efficacy in reducing Las transmission.
-Technical challenges in introducing the lines into psyllids via microinjection have been overcome and multigenerational selection experiments to establish a laboratory breeding colonies of these individuals is in progress. - The diversity and distribution of native Wolbachia strains in existing Florida psyllid populations has been identified and phylogentically characterized.
-One minor candidate stain appears to be an excellent candidate for population replacement and appears to be negatively correlated with the presence of other psyllid endosymbionts.
-We are currently selectively breeding psyllids with this strain to establish a laboratory colony that can be used to evaluate the effects of this strain on psyllid reproductive fitness and vector capacity. - High throughput methods for establishing and screening new Wolbachia cell cultures from psyllid samples have been developed, yielding approximately 30 new native ACP Wolbachia cell cultures. - One of the psyllid genetic isolines currently established demonstrates comparatively exceptional reproductive success in laboratory assays.
-Immune gene expression analysis, Wolbachia screening, and vector competency bioassyas are currently underway. - Efforts to completely clear Wolbachia using various antibiotics continue but have not been successful to date.
-Erythromycin is currently being evaluated as a thoracic/abdominal injection coupled with multigenerational feeding on an antibiotic diet is currently under evaluation for clearing Wolbachia, concurrently with establishing stable co-infections of introduced strains. - Proof of concept has been established for several chromosomal-based gene drive systems for population replacement in the psyllid.
+- Viruses infecting psyllids were found by deep sequencing and bioinformatic analysis of small RNA libraries from over 30 diverse ACP collections from 18 locations around the world.
+These viruses include a Reovirus (dsRNA), two Iflavirus or Picorna-like isolates (+sense, ssRNA) and a Densovirus (ssDNA) and possibly others. - Now that a virus that looks amendable to use as a driver and gene vector has been identified, the primary objective will be to develop the Diaphorina citri picorna-like virus (DCPLV) into a recombinant vector system to be implemented for reverse genetics and to understand some of the biology of DCPLV. - Isofemale lines carrying different Wolbachia types are being expanded and evaluated.
+In addition to Florida populations, ACPs from outside of Florida, including as Texas, California and Hawaii are being sampled.
+Preliminary results indicate that high prevalence of ACPs from one of such populations (located in Hawaii) carry a Wolbachia strain that is not found in Florida populations.
+The process of obtaining a permit from USDA AHPIS to import live psyllids to Florida has been initiated.
+Isofemale breeding lines will enable laboratory evaluations of Las transmission, life history, and cytoplasmic incompatibility. - Proof of concept has been established for several chromosomal-based gene drive systems for population replacement in the psyllid.
 DNA vectors for a preferred system, engineered translocations, have been constructed and implemented in a model system predicted to yield work a relatively high threshold system that will feature genetic containment and likely public acceptance advantages.
-In order to generate translocations by design, site-specific cleavages to promote recombination are engineered with both the cas9/guide RNA system and homing endonucleases. - This system shows great potential for ACP-HLB control because it should be readily transferrable once ACP can be transformed and is robust to mutations anticipated to inactivate drive while genes of interest can be easily linked to the translocation breakpoint.

-• Use of this technology in D. citri requires a transgenesis system of gene constructs and transformation of the psyllid germline.
+In order to generate translocations by design, site-specific cleavages to promote recombination are engineered with both the cas9/guide RNA system and homing endonucleases. - This system shows great potential for ACP-HLB control because it should be readily transferrable once ACP can be transformed and is robust to mutations anticipated to inactivate drive while genes of interest can be easily linked to the translocation breakpoint. - Use of this technology in D. citri requires a transgenesis system of gene constructs and transformation of the psyllid germline.
 This priority is being pursued with both embryo injection and injection of adult males and females using a variety of transfection reagents and methods including the gene gun and electromagnetic rail gun.